Write it Right: Advancing your Approaches to Scientific Communication

 Stem Cell Network is excited to partner with Project MaVen to host a four-part virtual training series: Write it Right: Advancing your Approaches to Scientific Communication.
 This training series is designed to help equip trainees/highly qualified personnel (HQP) with advanced approaches and practical skills for scientific writing within their academic career and beyond.
 Each of the four sessions focuses on a different aspect of scientific writing.

-11:30 a.m. – 12:45 p.m.
-ET
+Session 1: Thursday, April 17 11:30 a.m. – 12:45 p.m.
+ET |

-Generative AI: Best practices, necessary precautions, and future directions in scientific writing Register here
+Generative AI: Best practices, necessary precautions, and future directions in scientific writing | Registration is closed |

-Session 2: May 14, 2025 Creating clarity: Crafting standard operating procedures that simplify and succeed Sign up to be notified when registration opens
+Creating clarity: Crafting standard operating procedures that simplify and succeed | Registration is closed |

-Session 3: June 2025 Communicating science clearly: How to write for non-expert audiences Sign up to be notified when registration opens
+Communicating science clearly: How to write for non-expert audiences | Register here |

-Session 4: July 2025 The “how”, “why”, and “why you” of writing a review paper Sign up to be notified when registration opens
+The “how”, “why”, and “why you” of writing a review paper | Register here |

 See more details about speakers and learning objectives below.